v3nt/scroll_demo/README.md

 ## D3 Scrollytelling Demo

+Configured to work with Webpack and multiple js files.
+Libraries updated.

+`npm start`

+### Others

+    "build": "webpack --mode production",
+    "dev": "webpack --mode development",
+    "start": "webpack-dev-server --config webpack.config.dev.js  --progress --watch",

 Example code of how you might make a basic scrollytelling site using [D3](https://d3js.org/).

 [Demo Here](http://vallandingham.me/scroll_demo/).

-This code has been **updated to use D3v4**.
+This code has been **updated to use D3v6**.

-If you are looking for the old D3v3 code, check out the [old-d3v3 branch](https://github.com/vlandham/scroll_demo/tree/old-d3v3) of this repository.

 Originally, this code was part of a talk given at [OpenVis Conf](http://openvisconf.com/) about scrollytelling.